louisguitton/nba-predict/Readme.md

 - offensive rebound percentage

 ## Ideas
-There`s a difference between the data you can get after the game (the 4 factors), and the data you have before the game. thanks to the stats after the game, you can update your ELO-based model.
+There's a difference between the data you can get after the game (the 4 factors), and the data you have before the game. thanks to the stats after the game, you can update your ELO-based model.